shays10/jvmworkshop/SuperUuidGenerator/solution/Solution.md

 # "SuperUUID Tokens Generator" App - Solution

-As you already figured out, our app isn't properly and prints out duplicates token for different requests.
+As you already figured out, our app isn't working properly and prints out duplicates token for different requests.
 After taking a heap dump, go to `OQL Console` and run the query

 ```select x from com.wix.app5.model.SuperUuidWrapper x```